Derell04/NIST-Password-Generator/README.md

 ABOUT THE PROGRAM:
 ----------------------------------------------------------------------------------------------------------

-Generates a secure passowrd in accordance with NIST SP 800-63B.
+Generates a secure password in accordance with NIST SP 800-63B.

 Password Requirements:
   - MUST HAVE AT LEAST 8 CHARACTERS